sdc-china/IDA-doc/_posts/2018-05-06-toolkit-deployment.md

 ---
-title: "How to deploy a toolkit by pipelines"
+title: "How to deploy a toolkit by group pipeline"
 category: pipeline
 date: 2020-03-27 16:55:50
 last_modified_at: 2020-03-27 16:55:50
 order: 7
 ---

-# How to deploy a toolkit by pipelines
+# How to deploy a toolkit by group pipeline
 ***

 ## Create a test project, we will test the toolkit with the project.